the-guild-org/the-guild-docs/README.md

 ### Routes / Navigation

-By default in initialization a `routes.ts` file is created as it follows:
+By default, in initialization, a `routes.ts` file is created as it follows:

 > `IRoutes` is a recursive object type designed to make and customize the routes, with a special `GenerateRoutes` helper function that reads from a folder pattern(s) ([using minimatch patterns](https://globster.xyz/)) with [globby](https://github.com/sindresorhus/globby).